kingdom930414/SearchEngine/README.md

 --------------------------------------------------------------------------------
 ### Compiling and runing

-To compile and run the project I submit using IDE such as eclipse, at first, you need to add the library of two jar which I mentioned in the previous section.
+To compile and run the maven project I submit using IDE such as eclipse, at first, you need to add the library of two jar ,which I mentioned in the previous section, in dependencies.
 After that open App.java and run the project as java application.

 ### Project File directory and class introduction